 Debian’s package repository is distributed among many mirror servers.
-Picking the best mirror server previously required you to manually test network speeds, find the shortest geographic and network topological distance from your client (your PC), check that it was kept up to date, and then to regularly repeat these tests to confirm your mirror of choice was still the best option.
+Picking the best mirror previously required you to manually test network speeds, find the fastest network topological route from your client, check that it was kept up to date, and then to regularly repeat these tests to confirm your mirror of choice was still the best option.

 Depending on the number of available mirrors in your client’s region and their cache controls, using the redirector service through a proxy will be slightly slower than compared to using one dedicated mirror.
 If bandwidth conservation is your one and only concern, you ought to use a dedicated mirror known to support caching rather than the redirection service.
 However, if the redirector accepts my patch, updating many clients behind a proxy within a short time frame should go faster and conserve more external bandwidth.